Would you help me with a project? I’m looking for examples labeled “differentiation” in textbooks.

 I gathered a few examples I found online (apologies for the low-quality zooms) but would love for you to send in examples from textbooks you use: email@example.com.

 Here is an image from a lesson about even and odd numbers.
 The “Enrich” section is in the bottom right.
 It’s a connect-the-dots worksheet.
 Kids connect even numbers to form one shape and odd numbers to form another shape which then forms a house.
 Is this “enrichment”?
 Maybe?

 I really want to call your attention to the bright red arrow which reads: “Differentiated Instruction”.
 This caught my eye: Differentiated Instruction.
 This is a different worksheet… but, do I really need to type this… a worksheet is not instruction.

-Based on this textbook page, the teacher would teach the standard lesson to everyone, then (I’d imagine) make all of his students do all of the standard practice problems, and then have kids who finished early do the “enrich” worksheet.
+Based on this textbook page, the teacher would teach the standard lesson to everyone, then (I’d imagine) make all of the students do all of the standard practice problems, and then have kids who finished early do the “enrich” worksheet.

 That is not differentiated instruction.
 Differentiated instruction should adapt the lesson for learners with different needs, not just add on another worksheet.

 Now, I will say, I find the idea of connecting dots in different sequences kind of interesting, but, if you’ll think back to the Remembering vs Thinking articles, this version of the task is pure memory.